 Is Barbenheimer really to blame?
 Covid experts on reasons behind jump in cases

-UK has seen increase in Covid cases and a new variant called Eris accounting for one in 10 new infections
+UK has seen increase in Covid cases and a new variant called Eris accounting for one in seven new infections

 The UK has seen a recent resurgence of Covid, with a spike in infections and yet another new variant emerging this summer.

-Eris, a descendant of the Omicron variant, now accounts for one in 10 cases after it was reported for the first time in July.
+Eris, a descendant of the Omicron variant, now accounts for as many as one in seven cases after it was reported for the first time in July.

 Experts have been speculating about what is driving the rise, with waning immunity and increased indoor mixing among the potential culprits.

-Estimated case numbers jumped by almost 200,000 last month, from 606,656 predicted cases on 4 July to 785,980 on 27 July, according to The Zoe Health Study, which estimates figures for UK Covid infections.
+Estimated case numbers jumped by almost 200,000 last month, from 606,656 predicted cases on 4 July to 785,980 on 27 July, according to the Zoe Health Study, which estimates figures for UK Covid infections.

-And more recently, 5.4 per cent of 4,396 respiratory specimens reported through the Respiratory DataMart System were identified as Covid-19 up until the week ending on 30 July, according to the UKHSA.
+And more recently, 5.4 per cent of 4,396 respiratory specimens reported through the Respiratory DataMart System were identified as Covid-19 up until the week ending on 30 July, according to the UK Health Security Agency (UKHSA).
 This is compared to 3.7 per cent of 4,403 from the previous report.

-Sharing the latest Covid data, Independent Sage member Prof Christina Pagel said there had been a 40 per cent jump in hospital admissions with Covid in England this week, and a 28 per cent jump in the number of patients in hospital primarily due to the disease, although overall the numbers are still relatively low.
+Sharing the latest Covid data, Independent Sage member Professor Christina Pagel said there had been a 40 per cent jump in hospital admissions with Covid in England this week, and a 28 per cent jump in the number of patients in hospital primarily due to the disease, although overall the numbers are still relatively low.

-It has been suggested that Barbenheimer - the cinema phenomenon coined to reflect the double bill of watching new box-office smashes Barbie and Oppenheimer back-to-back - may have contributed due to increased indoor mixing in closed spaces.
+It has been suggested that Barbenheimer – the term coined for the double bill of watching box-office smashes Barbie and Oppenheimer back-to-back – may have contributed due to increased indoor mixing in closed spaces.
 Cinema attendance typically jumps during the summer blockbuster season and the school holidays, both of which got underway in July, and both films have proven popular since they opened on 21 July.

 Vaccine expert and dean of the National School of Tropical Medicine in the US Dr Peter Hotez raised the possibility ahead of opening night.